Benjamin28/VResume/README.md

 for a fair degree of functionality, I learned a lot of things about what not to do through mistakes during this project, so I have started over with another VR interface project.
 This time, I will use the shortcuts and tools I learned from this project.

+http://www.cs.utexas.edu/~bake/VResume/Resume.html Is a web hosted version of this project.